 Can I wrap a door with grooves?

 Yes – The beauty of vinyl is its versatility.
-You can easily wrap a door that has grooves with a hairdryer which should result in slightly melting the material and allow it to manoeuvre around any grooves or bumps more freely.
+You can easily wrap a kitchen cupboard door with grooves by using a hairdryer which should result in slightly melting the material and allow it to manoeuvre around any grooves or bumps more freely.

 How long will a wrapped door last?